NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Ok I am still quite behind this call..
 I could in one hour if ok?
 Or later..
 I am really sorry about that it's just taking longer than expected

+11/14/2017 9:37 PM

+ **ryanlintott** :

+ >Im fine for the current time, I can do an hour later if needed and Im happy to postpone to another day as well.